 RESIDENTIAL TENANCIES ACT

 The Residential Tenancies Act, 2006 ("RTA") is the legislation that governs all residential tenancies in Ontario, regardless of whether or not the tenant pays market rent or receives a rent-geared-to-income subsidy.
 The RTA sets out the responsibilities of both landlords and tenants and created an adjudicative body called the Landlord and Tenant Board (LTB) to resolve disputes between landlords and tenants.
-Non-profit housing staff must simultaneously meet their responsibilities under the RTA as well as their responsibilities under other pieces of legislation, such as the Social Housing Reform Act, 2000 and the Human Rights Code, 1990.
+Non-profit housing staff must simultaneously meet their responsibilities under the RTA as well as their responsibilities under other pieces of legislation, such as the Housing Services Act, 2011 and the Human Rights Code, 1990.

 To assist staff and Board Members to better understand their roles, responsibilities, and obligations under the RTA, as well as those of their tenants, ONPHA has created RTA Online, an online education course.